Vyral/base-template/_posts/2019-04-29-your-relationship-with-your-database-is-more-important-than-ever.md

 ---
 layout: post
-title: Your Relationship with Your Database Is More Important Than Ever
+title: How to Zillow-Proof Your Real Estate Business
 date: 2019-04-29 20:12:36
 tags:
   - Business Tips